7 Must-Have Paralegal Skills Employers Are Seeking

 But it’s hard to make a definitive call on a career without key bits of information.
 For example, what are paralegal employers looking for in their candidates?
 What paralegal skills matter most, and what is your aptitude for those skills?

 Only you can answer some of those questions—but you will be in a better place to evaluate when you have more information.
-We analyzed thousands of paralegal job postings from the last year to find the top specialized paralegal skills, as well as the most important paralegal transferrable skills.
+We analyzed thousands of paralegal job postings from the last year to find the top specialized paralegal skills, as well as the most important paralegal transferable skills.

 Exploring paralegal skills employers are commonly seeking